Little Prince Starlight Festival of Petite France

 Busan Christmas Tree Festival

-The annual Busan Christmas Tree Festival is being held along the streets of Gwangbok-ro in Jung-gu district in Busan through Jan.
+The annual Busan Christmas Tree Festival is being held along the streets of Gwangbok-ro in Jung-gu, Busan, through Jan.
 5, 2020.

 Lights, concerts, a giant Christmas tree, street performances and other events create a festive mood.